AlexanderLapygin/uids/packages/lib/uids/README.md

-# Module providing various implementations of UID (Unique ID) interface
+# Welcome to the UIDs

+This is the core module of the uids monorepo.

 <br>
   <p align="center">